gnomon-inria/gnomon/doc/user_guide/tutorial/3_run_algorithm.md

-# 3. Designing a first Pipeline
+# 3. Run a first Algorithm

 Now that you have loaded your data, what you generally want to do next is to process it, using several consecutive computational steps.
 In Gnomon, you will achieve this by creating **Workspaces**[{fas}`book-open;sd-text-primary fa-2xs`](workspace-definition) that visually represent the execution of one of these steps.